Toddlers can be some of the most fun and challenging years of your baby’s life.

 Feed your toddler – make their food and bottles and get them their snacks.
 You can even have them help you in small ways to help them start to gain independence.

 Change their diapers and put your toddler to sleep.
-All of these key caretaking elements will help cement your bond with your toddler.
+These key caretaking elements will help cement your bond with your toddler.

 This is essential as the deeper the bond, the more your child will see you as their parent figure and listen to you.
 Parents who are less engaged with their child’s development are less likely to be effective when giving orders or discipline.